Small business restructuring: An attractive option for directors who want to maintain control

 Once a plan is accepted, payments are made to the company’s creditors on the terms set out in the plan.
 In a plan, all admissible debts and claims rank equally, meaning all creditors are paid the same ‘cents in the dollar’.
 Once a company pays its obligations under the approved plan, it is released from the debts or claims that were admissible under the plan.
 Suppose an approved plan fails before its completion, in that case the company remains liable for the liabilities owing prior to the plan commencing, less any repayments made under the plan before it failed.

-As an example, the SBR process allows a local tradie who may have been materially financially impacted by a builder that has gone broke, owing the tradie significant money, an option to restructure their financial affairs and continue trading.
-Compare that to what may historically have been the flow-on effect of the builder’s demise, the liquidation also of the tradie’s company.
+As an example, the SBR process allows a local tradie an option to restructure their financial affairs and continue trading.
+The tradie may have been materially financially impacted by a builder that has gone broke, owing the tradie significant money.
+Compare that to what may historically have meant the liquidation also of the tradie’s company as a flow-on effect of the builder’s demise,

 Similarly, a local restaurant still trying to get back on top of things (e.g. paying off a sizeable ATO debt) from the impact of COVID-19 could seek to avail itself of the SBR process, whereas previously liquidation was likely the final outcome.

-Under both the above SBR examples, the tradie and the restaurateur can remain in control of their businesses throughout the process.
+Under both the above SBR examples, the tradie and the restauranteur can remain in control of their businesses throughout the process of small business restructuring.

 How BDO can help